 - Hpa An

 - Yangon – I spent 24 hours here and visited a bunch of places and ate great food!
 Loved it for the colonial architecture, too.
+Here’s my review of my nice little hotel near the huge park.

 - I selected a guest house near a lot of Hindu temples and a mosque.
 I explored the markets on the street and loved all the Indian food!